zackaira/Theme-Site-Kit/readme.txt

 3. Activate the plugin through the `Plugins` menu in WordPress

+== External services ==
+This plugin connects to our own layouts website hosted at [layouts.kaira.co](https://layouts.kaira.co).
+It is used to view and import WordPress editor layouts (built with Gutenberg) and use them when building website pages.

+It simply retrieves the editor layouts from layouts.kaira.co and displays then in the WordPress Dashboard.
+There is no personal data sent over this connection.

+Terms of Use: This is our own service built for Theme Site Kit as it is free for anyone to use within the Theme Site Kit plugin.

+== Getting Started ==
+All settings include clear, contextual hints and usage notes, and we’ll be publishing full Theme Site Kit documentation shortly.

+* [Theme Site Kit's GitHub repository](https://github.com/zackaira/Theme-Site-Kit) – Includes all the uncompressed files.

 == Screenshots ==

 1. **Theme Site Kit Blocks Manager** - Select which blocks to enable or disable